rjsalvadorr/portfolio-v3/software/readme.md

 category: software
 ---

-I'm a web developer based in Toronto, Canada, with about five years of pro dev experience.
+I'm a web developer based in Toronto, with about five years of pro dev experience.
 So far, my career has been focused on the front-end and cleaning things up for better user experience.